magisterquis/jec2/doc/jeimplant.md

 This means that each command runs in its own shell process, for better or for worse.
 Use `r` is this is a problem.

+The table below lists JEImplant's built-ij commandss.
+Commands with their own section are linkied.  [iTerm2](https://iterm2.com)-specific commands are noted as such.

 Command | Description                              | Example
 --------|------------------------------------------|--------
 `#`     | [Log](../jeserver.md#log) a comment      | `# Crashed sshd, whoops`